Ribka Sugiarto: 2023

 Sugiarto and her partner, Lanny Tria Mayasari, started the BWF tour in the home tournament, Indonesia Masters, but lost in the second round from Indian pair Tanisha Crasto and Ashwini Ponnappa.
 In the next tournament, they lost in the quarter-finals of the Thailand Masters from Korean pair Baek Ha-na and Lee So-hee.

-In February, Sugiarto join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.
+In February, Sugiarto join the Indonesia national team to compete at the Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals to South Korea.